invoke-ai/InvokeAI/docs/installation/INSTALLATION.md

 Before installing, review the [installation requirements] to ensure your system is set up properly.

-See the [installation troubleshooting] guide for frequently-encountered installation issues.
+See the [FAQ] for frequently-encountered installation issues.

 If you need more help, join our [discord] or [create an issue].